roger-lem/NYC-election-districts/README.md

 # 2021 NYC election data

 Hello!
 This is a table of all the NYC Election Districts (read: precincts) and the electoral regions they fall under.
-It was synthesized based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).
+I compiled and matched it based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).
+You can see the source files in the "Raw docs" folder.

 According the BoE's Candidate Records Unit, it's current for the June 2021 primary.
 ## Source